 2020 Development Application:

 Now, a new DA has been lodged with City of Parramatta council (who now look after this area) for five tower blocks (four facing Epping Road, one on Forest Grove) with car access off Blaxland Road.
 The indicative map leaves most of the Bowling Club site empty.
 But is that really the long term intent?

-The Trust will be carefully going through this DA but would really like to know upfront what Council is doing?
+In addition, the Trust would really like to know upfront what Council is doing?
 We have lobbied continually for them to step up and get control of the open space and use it for the residents of Epping.
 They need to do that now before it is too late.

 You can see the full planning documents here: http://eplanning.parracity.nsw.gov.au/Pages/XC.Track/SearchApplication.aspx?id=633399